-I contribute to TechHive (formerly PCWorld), the Planetary Society, SRI’s blog, the West Marin Citizen, and The Pilot as both a freelance writer and photographer.
+I write for the Planetary Society, SRI’s blog, the West Marin Citizen, and The Pilot as both a freelance writer and photographer, and contributed to TechHive (formerly PCWorld).
 I enjoy finding a topic, researching it, and rapidly producing a piece that’s accessible and appealing to as many people as possible.

-Here are links to some of my favorite articles on TechHive, PCWorld, and the SRI blog:
+Here are links to some of my favorite articles and press coverage of my work:

 - A press release on asteroid 1998 QE2 I wrote was picked up by several news organizations, including the Huffington Post, Space.com, NBC News Cosmic Log, Discovery Magazine, Universe Today, Scientific American, among others